FHU/2023-os-memes/_posts/2023-04-03-allisoncwalker-concurrency_and_threads-meme.md

 ---
-title:
+title: Atomic Star Wars
-author:
+author: Alli
-image:
+image: Atomicity.png
-chapter:
+chapter: 26
 ---
-Update the above data, include an image of your original meme, and replace this text with your meme explanation.
+In chapter 26, on page 11, atomic is simply expressed with the phrase “all or nothing”; it should either appear as if all of the actions you wish to group together occurred, or that none of them occurred, with no in-between state visible.